qvervialle/qvervialle/README.md

 - 🔭 I’m working for Shipup, a Paris based SaaS platform on a mission to transform post-purchase experience in e-commerce
 - 🌱 I’m addicting to learning and growing every day
-- 👯 I’m looking to find my future colleagues : [30 open positions in 2021 🔥](https://www.welcometothejungle.com/fr/companies/shipup)
+- 👯 I’m looking for my future colleagues : [30 open positions in 2021 🔥](https://www.welcometothejungle.com/fr/companies/shipup)
 - 💬 Ask me about daily life, tech challenges and roadmap @Shipup
 - 📫 How to reach me: qvervialle@gmail.com | +33 6 59 01 00 79
 - ⚡ Hobbies : CrossFit, video games, new technologies, personal development